avikodak/BengaluruStartupInterviews/README.md

 * How do you find LCM of n numbers ?
 * How do you find whether a number is Ugly number or not ? (whose only prime factors are 2, 3 or 5 ?)
 * How do you find whether a number is fibonacci number or not ?
+* How do you evaluate a infix expression ?
+* ASCII to INT vice versa conversion

 ### HR
 * Why our company ?